wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-wundernode-options.md

 ### `nodeUrl` (optional)

-This option allows you to configure the URL where your WunderNode will be deployed.
+This option allows you to configure the internal URL where your WunderNode will be deployed in the internal network.
 This is important for the WunderGraph Server to be able to comminucate with WunderNode.

+The `nodeUrl` is used in internal client requests to WunderNode in the hooks and webhooks.

+### `publicNodeUrl` (optional)

+This option allows you to configure the Public URL on which you WunderNode Api will be accessible.

-The `nodeUrl` is used to set a base URL for the `.graphqlconfig` file and postman collection
+The `publicNodeUrl` is used to set a base URL for the `.graphqlconfig` file, postman collection and generated clients.

 ### `logger.level` (optional)